duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 All cards with the build are structures during their build time.

-A dispelled structure no longer activates summon minions, but still cannot attack or move, and continues to occupy its terrain space until it is destroyed.
+A dispelled structure no longer activates summon devrish, but still cannot attack or move, and continues to occupy its terrain space until it is destroyed.